Delayed Hawkes birth-death processes: Introduction

-Since their introduction in \cite{Hawkes}, many variants of the Hawkes process have been studied, i.e. point processes in which events influence the conditional intensity.
-For example, Massoulié \cite{Massoulie} considers a family of models having a (possibly) nonlinear intensity function $\lambda$, i.e. $\Lambda(t)=\lambda\left(\int_{(0,t)}h(t-s,B_s)\ \mathrm dN(s)\right)$, which allows for the dependency on space-dependent \textit{random marks} taking values in some general measurable space, allowing for a great deal of flexibility.
+which allows for the dependency on space-dependent \textit{random marks}, $(B_{s_{i}})_{i\in \mathbb{N}}$, taking values in some general measurable space.
 Hawkes-driven birth-death population processes have been studied in \cite{dawpenderqueues, multivariateKLM, Infinite server queues}.
-Another variant is the \textit{ephemerally self-exciting point process}, as introduced by Daw and Pender in \cite{Ephemeral}, in which the excitement caused by the $i$th arrival vanishes after some stochastic time $J_i$.
-By considering this system as a birth-death process with lifetimes $(J_i)_{i\in\mathbb N}$, we say that a particle excites as long as it is in the system.
-A variant of the classical Hawkes process in the same direction can be found in \cite{AgeDependent}, in which the excitation is dependent on the time since the last arrival, termed \textit{age-dependency}.
-A process modelling behaviour opposite to the Hawkes process, is the self-correcting process \cite{self-correcting0, self-correcting1, self-correcting2}, in which an arrival \textit{decreases} the conditional intensity, making more arrivals in the near future less likely.

-It seems to be the case that tractability is more likely to be preserved for models admitting a cluster representation.
-This is the case for multivariate linear marked Hawkes counting and birth-death processes, and for the ephemerally self-exciting process, for which analogues to many results known for the classical Hawkes process exist.
-On the other hand, for processes having nonlinear intensity functions, age-dependent processes, Hawkes-fed single server queues and for self-correcting processes, there is no cluster representation, and such models are typically way harder to analyse than the classical Hawkes process.
+Another variant is the \textit{ephemerally self-exciting point process}, as introduced in \cite{Ephemeral}, in which the excitation caused by the $i$-th arrival vanishes after some stochastic time $J_i$.
+By considering this system as a birth-death process with lifetimes $(J_i)_{i\in\mathbb N}$, one could say that `a particle excites as long as it is in the system'.
+Another variant of the classical Hawkes process is analyzed in \cite{AgeDependent}, in which the excitation is dependent on the time since the last arrival, a phenomenon termed \textit{age-dependency}.
+A process that describes behavior opposite to the Hawkes process, is the {\it self-correcting process} \cite{self-correcting0, self-correcting1, self-correcting2}, in which any arrival \textit{decreases} the conditional intensity, making more arrivals in the near future {\it less} likely.\footnote{A general observation, based on the cases dealt with in the literature, is that tractability tends to be preserved for models that admit a cluster process representation.
+This is the case for multivariate linear marked Hawkes point and birth-death processes (covering specific Hawkes-fed population processes), and for the ephemerally self-exciting process.
+For these classes of processes one has succeeded in establishing analogs to results known for the classical Hawkes process.
+On the other hand, for processes having nonlinear intensity functions, age-dependent processes, Hawkes-fed single-server queues and self-correcting processes, there is no cluster representation, making such models considerably harder to analyze than the classical Hawkes process.} Recently, Hawkes processes allowing for both self-excitation and self-inhibition were studied; see \cite{CCC22} and the references therein.